atembamanu/TerrabitesPizza/README.md

 ## Getting started

-It is easy to get started with  Ghana Birthday Akan web application.
 * Copy the repository url on the top right marked with green.
 * use **git clone** the url to get the project to your local computer.